thorpej/pg68k/cpu030/README.md

 ## Dynamic RAM

+First, I want to acknowledge that I drew quite a bit of inspiration from Colin Maykish's mackerel-30 DRAM controller.

 The DRAM controller is responsible for converting the linear addressing used by the 68030 into the row/column addressing used by 72-pin non-parity SIMMs, in addition to periodically performing memory refresh cycles and